Skip to primary navigation Skip to content Skip to footer

 • DON’T bring floating coolers or Styrofoam coolers as they will dump all contents into the river when you hit the first rock in the Rock Garden.

 • DON’T bring any coolers if you’re tubing.
 If you want cargo space, learn to kayak or raft, and go in a bigger boat where you can safely secure cargo inside.
-Besides, then you could be in a comfortable seating position and have lots of control with a paddle.
+(Besides, when rafting or kayaking you’d have a comfortable seating position for the entire trip and have lots of control with a paddle.)

-2. Use whitewater rated boats and tubes that can withstand collision with sharp rocks, tree branches and other unmarked and dangerous obstacles.
+2. Use a whitewater-rated tube, or better yet, go in an inflatable whitewater raft or inflatable whitewater kayak with a paddle.
+Whitewater-rated inflatables can better withstand a collision with sharp rocks, tree branches, and other unmarked and dangerous obstacles.

-• If it has cup holders, it probably will pop and become river garbage.
+• If it has cup holders or a cooler spot, it probably will pop and become river garbage.

-• If it looks like a pool toy, a lake toy, or an inflatable party barge with a cooler in the center, it will probably pop and become river garbage.
+• If it looks like Shamu and friends, a pool or lake toy, or an inflatable mattress or party barge, it will probably pop, create river garbage, and leave you stranded.

 • Read and follow the manufacturer’s information on recommended use.

-2. You can rent sturdy whitewater rated tubes, kayaks, and life jackets from Destination Sports, with river shuttle service included.
+2. You can rent sturdy whitewater-rated tubes, kayaks, and life jackets from Destination Sports.
+Or check out any of our guided whitewater rafting, kayaking, SUP, or tubing trips.

 If this is your first time, go with a guide!
 Your first time on any river should always be with someone who is experienced on that stretch of river and has been there recently.

-In spring and early summer runoff season, there are additional safety hazards to be aware of.
+In the spring and early summer runoff season, there are additional safety hazards to be aware of.
 The water coming out of Echo Reservoir is very cold in May and June.
 Hypothermia is a real thing.
-Additionally, if water levels are too high, it may not be possible to float under the Croydon Bridge (which presents it’s own unique hazards at any level).
-High water levels means a faster flowing current, which can create extremely dangerous circumstances.
-If you not experienced with any of these factors, again, go with a guide who is experienced and knows how to interpret and prepare for the current conditions.
+Additionally, if water levels are too high, it may not be possible to float under the Croydon Bridge (which presents its own unique hazards at any level).
+High water levels mean a faster-flowing current, which can create extremely dangerous circumstances.
+If you are not experienced with any of these factors, then go with a guide who is experienced and knows how to interpret and prepare for the current conditions.

-And just one more word to the wise.
-If you’re friends are trying to talk you in to going tubing on the Weber River, and you are inexperienced, or are feeling uneasy about it, TRUST YOUR GUT, and opt for a guided rafting trip for your first experience, instead of tubing.
+And just one more word of caution.
+If your friends are trying to talk you into going tubing on the Weber River, and you are inexperienced or are feeling uneasy about it, TRUST YOUR GUT, and opt for a guided rafting trip for your first experience, instead of tubing.

 See you on the River!